Greeks Vote With Markets Hoping for a New Stable Government

 A coalition administration seems out of the question as none of Greece’s party leaders want to work with each other.
 That means that if Mitsotakis can’t govern alone, a third election may be held in about a month’s time.

-Mitsotakis was Greece’s premier from 2019 to May 24, when Ioannis Sarmas was appointed as caretaker PM following the indecisive election.
+Mitsotakis was Greece’s premier from 2019 until May 24, when Ioannis Sarmas was appointed as caretaker prime minister following the indecisive election.

+One of the most crucial issues this time is whether Greeks will actually go and vote.
+“I hope that the participation in this electoral process will be higher compared to the May 21 ballot,” Mitsotakis said after casting his vote.
+Participation rate until 10:30am was 11.3%.

 Stock and bond markets rallied after the May vote as investors anticipated a probable Mitsotakis win on Sunday — one that may pave the way for a stable government that can continue the reforms and fiscal path already in place.